-The 6th Edition of Latitude continued to provide something for everyone.
-And with the opening of the new teen arena - eveery age group was catered for.
-A festival within a festival, the Inbetweeners Teen Area invited teens to 'Walk on the Wild Side' with Greenpeace developing bushcraft skills, Monkey Do provided a treetop walkway, and the Culture Works East Media programme included 'Make your own ringtone', 'Record your own song' and 'Beat Box for Beginners'.
-The Children's Area was bigger and better, offering its own activities for the little ones.
+With the opening of the new teen arena – every age group was catered for.
+A festival within a festival, the Inbetweeners Teen Area invited teens to ‘Walk on the Wild Side’ with Greenpeace developing bushcraft skills, Monkey Do provided a treetop walkway, and the Culture Works East Media programme included ‘Make your own ringtone’, ‘Record your own song’ and ‘Beat Box for Beginners’.
+The Children’s Area was bigger and better, offering its own activities for the little ones.

 The size of the arena increased, although the capacity remained the same – this gave everyone a bit more room to manouever.

 The National, Paolo Nutini and Suede headlined whilst the choir of Scala & Kolacny Brothers took to the stage in the coveted Sunday slot to cover songs from Radiohead, U2 and Marilyn Manson!
 Across the music stages we saw James Blake, Bright Eyes, Wanda Jackson, Edwyn Collins, Lyle Lovett, Annie Nightingale’s Decades Show, My Morning Jacket, Rumer, The Cribs, Ed Sheeran, Echo ~& the Bunnymen, C.W Stoneking, Iron & Wine, The Waterboys, Anna Calvi, Eels, Os Mutantes and many, many more.